-The open space document should be read in conjunction with the Playing Pitch Strategy (PPS) which is provided in a separate report.
-The associated PPS covers the provision and need of formal outdoor sports.
-The PPS was undertaken in accordance with the methodology provided in Sport England's Guidance 'Playing Pitch Strategy Guidance' for assessing demand and supply for outdoor sports facilities (October 2013).
+The open space document should be read in conjunction with the Playing Pitch and Outdoor Sport Strategy (PPOSS) which is provided in a separate report.
+The associated PPOSS covers the provision and need of formal outdoor sports.
+The PPOSS was undertaken in accordance with the methodology provided in Sport England's Guidance 'Playing Pitch Strategy Guidance' for assessing demand and supply for outdoor sports facilities (October 2013).

 Any site recognised as sports provision but with a clear multifunctional role (i.e. where it is also available for wider community use) is included in this study as a type of open space.
-Provision purely for sporting use are included within the PPS.
-For sites with a dual use (e.g. a recreation ground with playing pitches), no double counting between the two studies occurs as the PPS looks at the number of pitch facilities at a site (as prescribed in Sport England Guidance) and not hectares of land (as utilised for open space studies).
-In such cases, the playing surface forming the pitches would contribute to the total hectares for the wider site; reflecting the multi-functional role of such land.
-The pitches would also be identified within the PPS capacity analysis.
+Provision purely for sporting use is included within the PPOSS.
+For sites with a dual use (e.g. a public recreation ground with playing pitches), no double counting between the two studies occurs as the PPOSS looks at the number of pitch facilities at a site (as prescribed in Sport England Guidance) and not hectares of land available for public use (as utilised for open space studies).
+In such cases, the playing surface forming the pitches taken into account in the PPOSS would contribute to the total hectares for the wider site taken into account in this open space study; reflecting the multi-functional role of such land.
+The pitches would also be identified within the PPOSS capacity analysis.
+This means that some sites that are not recommended for protection as open space as part of this study may nevertheless still be recommended for protection for sport under the PPOSS.